 HE-SIG-B per-user content

 The user-specific field consists of multiple user fields.
 The user fields follow the common block field of HE-SIG-B. The RU allocation subfield in the Common block field and the position of the user field in the HE-SIG-B user specific field together identify the RU used to transmit a STA’s data.
 Multiple RU allocations addressed to a single STA shall not be allowed in 802.11ax.
 Therefore, the signaling that enables STAs to decode its data is carried in only one userfield.(#1010) An example for the mapping of the 8-bit RU allocation subfield and the position of the userfield to an STA’s data is illustrated in Figure 26-25 (Illustration for the mapping of the 8-bit RU allocation subfield and the position of the user-field to the STA's assignment(PHY Motion #172)).
-The RU arrangement signaling indicates an arrangement of 106-tone RU followed by five 26-tone RUs and that the 106-tone RU contains three user-fields, i.e., the 106-tone RU supports multiplexing of three users using MU-MIMO.
+The RU allocation signaling indicates an arrangement of 106-tone RU followed by five 26-tone RUs and that the 106-tone RU contains three user-fields, i.e., the 106-tone RU supports multiplexing of three users using MU-MIMO.
 The eight user fields in the HE-SIG-B userspecific field thus map to the 6 RUs, with the first three user fields indicating MU-MIMO allocations in the first 106-tone RU followed by user fields corresponding to the each of the five 26-tone RUs.

 ------------- End Text Changes ---------------